 Therefore whether it's when the unhappily married Thelma discovers the difference between "wifely duties" and making love (with then-newcomer Brad Pitt) or when the women teach a trucker who’s been sexually harassing them for miles an explosive lesson in manners, even the moments of greatest sexual and/or aggressive abandon are as tinged with melancholy foreboding as they are with surprising humor.

 And given the realization that Thelma and Louise need to stand up for themselves in a land where laws aren’t only trickier for womenfolk but also at times require them to wear an allegorical black hat as well as a white one, fittingly master director Ridley Scott’s filmic execution of Khouri’s vision is reminiscent of a ‘70s western.

 Augmented by the lensing of cinematographer Adrian Biddle’s alternately welcoming yet foreboding wide open spaces on the women’s journey to Mexico, Scott makes a wise decision indeed to play up the idea of the women as antiheroes in order to try and attempt to hide Khouri’s shortcomings when it comes to her often interchangeably predictable, overly stereotypical male characters.

-On par with other highly impressive Ridley Scott Blu-ray premieres including the studio's amazingly restored Alien set back in October, the newest release of Thelma & Louise boasts featurettes, extra footage and two separate commentary tracks to let you in on how they legally achieved some of the “tricky shit" that makes it so iconic.
+Boasting extra footage and bonus features, the newest release of Thelma & Louise adds in two separate commentary tracks to let you in on how they legally achieved some of the film's “tricky shit" that makes it so iconic.